sayefsakin/halide_notes/Evaluations/Records/2022-03-21 09.03.29 Traveler Evaluatin Study with Giannis Zoom Meeting/interview_recording_transcript_P4_summary.md

 - I2: interlinking between the views
 - I3: its awesome, have everything
 - I4: cpu rate inside gantt bars with color coding
+- I5: roughly 2 years
-- I5: how to download and use it
+- I6: how to download and use it

 Summary
 ------------------------------